By Mark Kinver Science and environment reporter, BBC News |

 Carbon Trust chief executive Tom Delay said he hoped making the scheme publicly available would improve the situation.

-"For the first time, businesses have a robust, consistent standard for measuring the carbon footprint of their goods and services,"
+"For the first time, businesses have a robust, consistent standard for measuring the carbon footprint of their goods and services,"he observed.

 "This… development will help businesses really understand the carbon impact of their products and to follow this up with tangible ways to cut carbon emissions across the supply chain."